RedChimera/IWD2EE/iwd2ee/IWD2EE_ReadMe.txt

 The Widescreen Mod is NOT COMPATIBLE and WILL CRASH THE GAME if used with IWD2EE.
 IWD2EE includes a built-in way to set the game's resolution, so you don't need the Widescreen Mod.

+--Tweaks Anthology--

+Tweaks Anthology has components that are compatible with IWD2EE (if a component doesn't work in IWD2, there won't be an option to install it).

+--1 Pixel Productions--

+1 Pixel Productions apparently causes frequent crashes when installed with IWD2EE.
+IWD2EE already includes many of the new weapon animations from 1pp (adding those doesn't require patching the exe, so it's less risky).

+--IWD2 NPC--

+The IWD2 NPC mod is compatible with IWD2EE.

+--Light of Selune--

+Light of Selune is compatible with IWD2EE, however it does modify many of the same items that IWD2EE modifies.

 --Tactics4IWD2--

-Tactics4IWD2 is not compatible with IWD2EE, since IWD2EE already modifies the AI of almost all the enemies in the game.
+Not recommended, as IWD2EE's Creature Revisions already gives signficant boosts to enemies and the AI of spellcasters.
+This mod has many revised items, spells, and creatures that will overwrite IWD2EE's changes.

+--Undead Targos--

+Unnecessary as IWD2EE already includes a way to shorten the Targos questline while making the palisade battle more challenging.

+--Bonus Merchant for IWD2--

+The Bonus Merchant mod is compatible with IWD2EE.
+It is worth noting though that the mod has anachronisms in it; it references events of Baldur's Gate 2 even though Icewind Dale 2 starts over 50 years before Baldur's Gate 1.

 --IWD2-Ease--

 Here is a list of the components in IWD2-Ease that says which components are compatible with IWD2EE and which aren't.
-IWD2-Ease should be installed AFTER IWD2EE, not before!

 Bugfixes:
 Unnecessary as IWD2EE should already fix these bugs.